ml-tooling/ml-project-template/production/python-utils-lib/README.md

-# Utils lib for the training job
+# Python utils used across the project

 ## Requirements